Einstein's Theory of Relativity

 to

-understand the fundamental implications related to
+the fundamental implications related to mass-energy

-Suppose momentarily that the Earth is not moving around the Sun, but
+momentarily that the Earth is not moving around the Sun, but

 has been pushed away with a powerful rocket and has reached

 interstellar space at location P (see figure 1.1).
-It now has a
+It now has

-fact that the Sun has faded away, everything appears the same.
+except for the fact that the Sun has faded away, everything

+appears the same.
+The Earth is still made of about 1050 atoms, its center contains iron, is surrounded by

+oceans, deserts, cities and the atmosphere is the same.
 The

-atoms, its center contains iron, is surrounded by oceans, deserts,

-cities and the atmosphere is the same.
-The planet is still populated by

-about the same five billion people.
+planet is still populated by about the same five billion

 Figure 1.1